NervanaSystems/ngraph/ABOUT.md

 by enabling more features, such as localized cost modeling and memory sharing.

 Once the subgraphs are assigned, the corresponding backend will execute the IR.

 #### Backends

 Focusing our attention on the CPU backend, when the IR is passed to the IA (Intel Architecture) transformer, it can be executed in two modes:
-Direct EXecution (DEX) and code generation.
+Direct EXecution (DEX) and code generation (`codegen`).

-In `codegen` mode nGraph generates and compiles code which can either call into highly optimized kernels like MKL-DNN or JITers like Halide.
+In `codegen` mode, nGraph generates and compiles code which can either call into highly optimized kernels like MKL-DNN or JITers like Halide.
 Although our team wrote kernels for nGraph for some operations, nGraph leverages existing kernel libraries such as MKL-DNN, Eigen, and MLSL.

 MLSL library is called when nGraph executes distributed training.
-At the time of nGraph Beta release, nGraph achieved state of the art results for ResNet50 with 16 nodes and 32 nodes for TensorFlow and MXNet.
+At the time of the nGraph Beta release, nGraph achieved state of the art results for ResNet50 with 16 nodes and 32 nodes for TensorFlow* and MXNet*.
 We are excited to continue our work in enabling distributed training, and we plan to expand the nodes to 256 in Q4 ‘18.
 Additionally, we are testing model parallelism in addition to data parallelism.